pourmalek/covir2/Variable name structure.md

 ### Variable names

-## NOTE: Starting from re-run on 20210519 of uptake 20210515, incuding model version in variable names and labels is retired.
+## NOTE: (1) Starting from re-run on 20210519 of uptake 20210515, including model version in variable names and labels is retired.

+## NOTE: (2) Retirement of inclusion of model version in variable names and labels is being also extended to all previous uptakes, stating from uptake 20210401.

 <br/><br/>
 #### Primary outcome variable names: